a-little-wifi/Cintiq-Companion-3/README.md

 I thought the USB UART chip (SILABS CP2102) was for the pen digitizer, but it appears to connect to the RTD2483AD display controller chip instead, might be for brightness control.

 This is probably the right connector for the touch panel: https://www.lcsc.com/product-detail/Wire-To-Board-Connector_HCTL-HC-0-8-5PWT_C2845346.html

+The scanned images are 300ppi, for size reference